DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-team-city-ci-system.md

     The `testcafe-reporter-teamcity` plugin enables TestCafe to output test run results in the TeamCity format.
 The reports will be presented in the TeamCity UI allowing you to analyze the results with its built-in features.

-* We will take test code from a GitHub repository: [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo).
+* We will fetch test code from a GitHub repository: [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo).
 Fork it before starting.

+    If you use a different version control system, make sure TeamCity supports it.
+You can find a list of supported VCS in the [TeamCity documentation](http://confluence.jetbrains.com/display/TCD10/TeamCity+Documentation).

 ## Adding a Build Step that Runs TestCafe